Grand Duchess Elena Vladimirovna of Russia: Life in exile

 The family was later affected by the turmoil of the Russian Revolution of 1917 and the subsequent turmoil in Greece, which became a republic and resulted in the family living in France for a time.

-While living in France Grand Duchess Elena became deeply involved in charity work for Russian exiles, particularly children.
-Short of money due to their exile from Greece and the loss of their Russian income, Prince Nicholas and his family lived in reduced, but elegant, circumstances.
-Grand Duchess Elena's fabulous jewel collection, as well as Prince Nicholas' own artwork, were their sources of income.
+While living in France, Grand Duchess Elena became deeply involved in charity work for Russian exiles, particularly children.
+Short of money due to their exile from Greece and the loss of their Russian income, Prince Nicholas and his family lived in reduced circumstances.
+Grand Duchess Elena's jewel collection, as well as Prince Nicholas' own artwork, were their sources of income.

-Princess Olga of Greece married Prince Paul of Yugoslavia; Princess Elizabeth of Greece married Count Karl Theodor zu Toerring-Jettenbach, son of Duchess Sophie Adelheid in Bavaria and scion of an old and rich Bavarian mediatized family; and Princess Marina of Greece married the Prince George, Duke of Kent in November 1934.
+Princess Olga of Greece married Prince Paul of Yugoslavia; Princess Elizabeth of Greece married Count Karl Theodor zu Toerring-Jettenbach, son of Duchess Sophie Adelheid in Bavaria and scion of an old and rich Bavarian mediatized family; and Princess Marina of Greece married Prince George, Duke of Kent in November 1934.

 Grand Duchess Elena became a widow early in 1938, as Prince Nicholas suffered a heart attack and died suddenly.
 She remained in Greece throughout the Second World War, dying there in 1957.
 She bequeathed her personal library to the Anavryta School.

 Her diaries during the period of the Second World War (1941–1946), written in English, were translated into Greek and published by Ioanna Varvalouka in 2024.